Ayesha-da/Credit_Risk_Analysis/README.md

 ##### The precision for high risk loans is very low around 1% that is to say model fails to predict risky loans but is very good at predicting low risk loans with precision of almost 100%.
 ##### Recall is around 63% for high risk loans that is to say model can identify almost 63 % of risky loans but it can only identify about 69% of good ones.
-##### It is important to note that although SMOTE reduces the risk of oversampling but it does not always outperform random oversampling.

 ### Undersampling